olbmv/Gait2SFI/README.md

 **All measurements obtained must be entered manually into the SFI.py calculator window.**

 If the video image allows, you can also calculate the number of bright green pixels in the selected areas with prints **(Calculate Green Area button)**. **These values ​​can be used as a metric for limb restoration, since the area of ​​pressure against the glass will be higher on a healthy paw (and therefore the area of ​​green light)**.
-To use such a metric, you need to connect a green filter to the camera lens (it is shown in the screenshot below), or reduce the light sensitivity value in the camera settings (ISO)
+To use such a metric, you need to connect a green filter to the camera lens (it is shown in the screenshot below), or\and reduce the light sensitivity value in the camera settings (ISO)

 ## SFI.py